Commercial Property Insurance

 Employee theft

 Employee dishonesty coverage reimburses your clients if an employee steals items or money from them.
-This coverage includes fidelity bonds, which protect your business and its clients against dishonest employees.
+This coverage includes fidelity bonds, which protect your business and clients against dishonest employees.

 no coverage check mark